phR0ze/cyberlinux-multiboot/README.md

 before handing over control to `init`.
 We can leverage this early userspace to build a custom install environment containing all the tooling required to setup our system before than rebooting into it.

+The installer is composed of three files:
+1. `installer` is an initcpio hook and the heart of the installer
+2. `installer.conf` initcpio hook configuration for what to include in the installer hook
+3. `mkinitcpio.conf` configuration file to construct the initramfs early userspace environment

 ### Create initramfs installer <a name="create-initramfs-installer"/></a>
 An initramfs is made by creating a `cpio` archive, which is an old simple archive format comparable to tar.
 This archive is then compressed using `gzip`.